LexCarey/invrt/README.md

 ## About The Project
 Invrt is a bay area clothing brand designed by one of my closest friends, Alex Brodeur.
 I created this website to give his brand the ability to expand into the online market.
 Anybody can visit the site and purchase an item (as long as it's in stock!).

-WARNING: Most features require an exact copy of my database (which I don't have publically available), meaning a majority of the functions will not work on your local host.
-I reccomend checking out the <a href="https://invrtofficial.com/">live site</a> if you'd like to see everything in action.

 ### Built With

 * Python